Australian Museum Front-of-House volunteer

 In December 2017 I organised and ran four tours of the UNSW glasshouse for Year 5 students of Randwick Primary School.
 We had over 80 kids come through to learn about some of our research and see some cool and interesting plants!

-After winning the 3-minute thesis competition at the EERC Postgraduate Research Forum in November 2017, Ben Newsome from Fizzics Education asked me, along with a colleague, to chat to him for his podcast series.
+After winning the 3-minute thesis competition at the EERC Postgraduate Research Forum, Ben Newsome from Fizzics Education asked me, along with a colleague, to chat to him about How to nail a 3 minute thesis.